SPACE HEATING WITH HOT WATER TANK?: Yes, It Can Work Well

 Hydronic Heating Benefit#3: Simplicity

-Maintenance of a tank-style heater is easy enough that most homeowners can do it themselves if they’ve got a simple, exchanger-free installation.
+Maintenance of a tank-style heater is easy enough that most homeowners can do it themselves, especially if they’ve got a simple, heat exchanger-free installation.
 Just connect a hose to the outlet at the bottom of the tank, then flip a valve to flush the sediment out of the tank once a year.
 If the system you install includes a flat plate heat exchanger for the space heating side of things flushing annually with vinegar is all that needs to happen.

 Hydronic Heating Benefit#4: Compatible With Alternative Energy Sources

-Tank-style water heaters are automatically and easily compatible with alternative heat energy technologies such as solar collectors or an outdoor wood boiler.
+Tank-style water heaters are automatically and easily compatible with alternative heat energy technologies, such as solar collectors or an outdoor wood boiler.
 Whatever alternative energy source your client has (or plans to have) it can preheat water before entering the tank, saving natural gas or propane as it does.
 You can’t do this with boilers.

 Hydronic Heating: Choosing the Right Tank-Style Water Heater

 There are a few different ways to configure a natural gas or propane tank-style heater as part of a hydronic heating system, but a dual-purpose approach for both space heating and domestic hot water makes the most sense.
 The main thing to understand is that you shouldn’t just allow water from these two systems to mix and leave it at that.
 One option is to keep domestic hot water completely separate from water that’s part of the heating system using a heat exchanger.
 The idea here is to prevent domestic water from getting contaminated by stale water that sits uncirculated in the heating system during the off-season.
-An added bonus of a heat exchanger is better heating system performance.
-Domestic water supplies usually run at 40 psi to 65 psi and that’s higher than ideal for hydronic heating and circ pumps.
-This is why the best system designs include a heat exchanger to transfer heat from the domestic hot water to the space heating water, without the two kinds of water mixing.
-Plate-style exchangers work best in this application, though they do need to be descaled every 6 months to 2 years by running vinegar through the exchanger with a transfer pump.
-This is the same maintenance required by any tankless water heater.

-Another alternative is to go without a heat exchanger and install a timer and switch that automatically energizes the circulation pump on the space heating side.
+Another alternative is to go without a heat exchanger, but install a timer and switch that automatically energizes the circulation pump on the space heating side.
 By circulating water through the heating system it never gets a chance to go stale.
 Not all jurisdictions allow this approach, and it means that your circulation pump operates at a higher-than-ideal pressure.
 But for small systems, an exchanger-free approach makes sense where permissible.

 Click the images below to download detailed schematic drawings for connecting a tank-style water heater to drive hydronic heating systems.
 One schematic is for the simple system, and the other is for the more complex heat exchanger option.